 Helpful Information for LGBTQI+ Tourists considering Uganda

-The question that is often asked: Are LGBTQI+ Tourists safe on a Safari in Uganda?
+The question is often asked: Are LGBTQI+ Tourists safe on a Safari in Uganda?

 Are LGBTQI+ Tourists safe on a Safari in Uganda?
 The quick answer is yes, with the right LGBTQI+ sensitive Ugandan tour operator.
 Besides, no one AT Immigration will ask an LGBTQI+ Traveler about their sexual orientation upon arrival.

 The Uganda Tourism Board has even reached out to the LGBTQI+ community.
 The Ministry of Tourism has stated that all guests are welcome to visit and be protected no matter what their sexual orientation is.

-Speaking of Laws, in Uganda, homosexuality has been illegal since when the country was a British Protectorate.
+Speaking of Laws, homosexuality has been illegal in Uganda since when the country was a British Protectorate.
 The Ugandan Penal Code Act of 1950, Section 145-147, written by the British Colonial Government, prohibits same-sex sexual acts “against the order of nature.”
-Such acts are considered felonies that can result in imprisonment of up to fourteen years.
-Actual imprisonment is rare.
+Such actions are considered felonies that can result in imprisonment of up to fourteen years, and actual imprisonment is rare.
 Arrests and harassment of LGBTQI+ are more common.
 They have not involved tourists since they are rarely the subjects of such investigations.

-Uganda is at the same place that much of Europe and North America were at a few generations back.
+Uganda is in the same place that much of Europe and North America were a few generations back.
 The laws on the books today are courtesy of the British and reflect UK’s rules in the not-so-distant past.